Compare any two graphics cards:

 Pixel Rate

-If running with a high screen resolution is important to you, then the Radeon R5 M330 is superior to the GeForce 830M, though not by far. (explain)
+If running with high levels of AA is important to you, then the Radeon R5 M330 is superior to the GeForce 830M, but it probably won't make a huge difference. (explain)

 Radeon R5 M330 8240 Mpixels/sec